Non Toxic Wallpaper

 Are clay-based coatings safe?

-Second, clay-based means clay is only part of the coating.
-The rest of the coating can be made with resins, polymers, and other undisclosed additives that may be harmful to health.
+Generally, yes, but it might depend on whether other ingredients are mixed in with clay.
+Clay-based means clay is only part of the coating.
+The rest of the coating can be made with resins, polymers, and other undisclosed additives, so it’s good to check.

 What harmful finishes are added to wallpaper?